 A fuller picture of your strengths and weaknesses and how your brain works

-Asperger's is a developmental difference that causes some interpersonal problems, but can also provide strengths, like the ability to dive deeply into a topic, work well alone, pay attention to details, or stick to your principles.
-Not everyone with Asperger's is the same of course, and neither is their mix of advantages and disadvantages, but getting diagnosed may give you a better idea of what areas are easier for you.
-That may be in a general sense, "People with Asperger's tend to be good at X" and more specifically, "This cognitive test shows you're personally really good at Y".
-Overall, knowing Asperger's has its pros and cons helps counter any ideas you may have that you're "all bad" because you've had some social issues in the past.
+Autism Spectrum Disorder is a developmental difference that causes some interpersonal problems, but can also provide strengths, like the ability to dive deeply into a topic, work well alone, pay attention to details, or stick to your principles.
+Not everyone with ASD is the same, and neither is their mix of advantages and disadvantages, but getting diagnosed may give you a better idea of what areas are easier for you.
+That may be in a general sense - "People on the autism spectrum tend to be good at X", and more specifically - "This cognitive test shows you're personally really good at Y".
+Overall, knowing ASD has its pros and cons helps counter any ideas you may have that you're "all bad" because you've had some social issues in the past.

-If you know you have Asperger's you may also get more insight into how your mind works.
-For example, rather than vaguely feeling you're strange and broken for not liking nightclubs, you can know that your brain tends to get overwhelmed in noisy, flashy environments, and that you'd do better hanging out with people in more subdued settings .
+If you know you have ASD you may also get more insight into how your mind works.
+For example, rather than vaguely feeling you're strange and broken for not liking nightclubs, you can know that your sensory system tends to get overwhelmed in noisy, flashy environments, and that you'd do better hanging out with people in more subdued settings .

 A sense of identity

-Some people feel their Asperger's diagnosis gives them a sense of who they are.
+Some people feel their autism diagnosis gives them a sense of who they are.
 They have a specific type of brain wiring that affects their personality and interests.
 They're part of a global community.
-They can learn about famous, admirable people who had Asperger's like they do.
-Again, it's not just that they're "bad with people".
+They can learn about famous, admirable figures who had ASD, like they do.
+Again, it's not just that they're "socially awkward".

 A community to connect with

-Aside from abstractly feeling like part of a greater whole, knowing you have Asperger's can put you in a touch with a practical, tangible community of like-minded people.
-You can stay at home, but still connect with the other members on forums about Asperger's.
-There may be Asperger's-focused meet ups and events in your city.
+Aside from abstractly feeling like part of a greater whole, knowing you have ASD can put you in touch with a practical, tangible community of like-minded people.
+You can stay at home, but still connect with the other members at online spaces about autism.
+There may be autism spectrum-focused meet ups and events in your city.